-To minimize the effect of an account being disabled on GCP resources, we recommend that you add more than one owner to all resources.
+To minimize the effect of an account being disabled on Google Cloud resources, we recommend that you add more than one owner to all resources.
 As long as there is at least one active owner, GCP resources will not be suspended due to the one of the owners being disabled.

-In certain circumstances when a GCP user is consistently violating ToS or GCP Acceptable Use Policy (GCP AUP) through their project(s), their access to GCP may be suspended.
-When that happens, the developer will not be able to access their Cloud projects however, they will continue to have access to other Google services like GMail.
+In certain circumstances when a Google Cloud user is consistently violating ToS or Google Cloud Acceptable Use Policy (AUP) through their projects, their access to Google Cloud may be suspended.
+When that happens, the developer will not be able to access their Cloud projects.
+They will continue to have access to other Google services like Gmail.

-When a GCP account is suspended and the developer has at least one active project, they will get an email informing them about the project being suspended.
-The developer can go to the Console, fill out the form and reach to Google to resolve the issue.
+When a Google Cloud account is suspended and the developer has at least one active project, they will get an email informing them about the project being suspended.
+The developer can go to the Console, fill out the form and reach out to Google to resolve the issue.
 See the Policy Violations FAQ for more information on appeal best practices in case of a Project resource suspension.

-GCP projects may be suspended due to violations of the GCP ToS, including the GCP Acceptable Use Policy (GCP AUP).
-When activities that violate the GCP AUP or ToS are detected in a project, the project owner has an obligation to fix the violation immediately.
+Google Cloud projects may be suspended due to violations of the GCP ToS, including the Google Cloud Acceptable Use Policy (GCP AUP).
+When activities that violate the Google Cloud AUP or ToS are detected in a project, the project owner has an obligation to fix the violation immediately.
 If the violation is not fixed, Google may take action to suspend the project.
-It is important that GCP developers check the project owner email account regularly.
-If Google suspends a GCP project then all the associated GCP workloads would be suspended as well.
+It is important that Google Cloud developers check the project owner email account regularly.
+If Google suspends a Google Cloud project then all the associated Google Cloud workloads will be suspended as well.
 The owner of a suspended project will receive a notification email from email@example.com with resources to appeal.

-If a suspended project has at least one owner, whether active or suspended, it is not considered orphaned and will not marked be for deletion.
+If a suspended Project resource has at least one owner, whether active or suspended, it is not considered orphaned and will not marked be for deletion.
 However, a Project resource that has been suspended for nine months will be marked for deletion even if it is not orphaned.

-GCP billing accounts may be suspended due to violations of GCP ToS or for suspected fraud.
-If a billing account is suspended then all GCP resources attached to that billing account are suspended as well.
+Google Cloud Cloud Billing accounts may be suspended due to violations of Google Cloud ToS, missed payments, or for suspected fraud.
+If a Cloud Billing account is suspended then all Google Cloud resources attached to that Cloud Billing account are suspended as well.

-To recover a suspended billing account owners must fill out the Account Verification Form to submit an appeal for review with the Google support team.
+To recover a suspended Cloud Billing account, owners must fill out the Account Verification Form to submit an appeal for review with the Google support team.
 See Restarting Google Cloud services for details about restarting services that might have been shut down.

-Cloud resources linked to a suspended billing account are not considered orphaned, as long as they have at least one active owner.
+Cloud resources linked to a suspended Cloud Billing account are not considered orphaned, as long as they have at least one active owner.